pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 binder
 plugin](https://github.com/kubernetes/kubernetes/tree/master/pkg/scheduler/framework/plugins/volumebinding)
 can serve as a reference.
+When this plugin is active, a Pod needs to be retried whenever a ResourceClaim gets added or modified.

 In addition, kube-scheduler can be configured to contact a resource driver directly as a scheduler extender.
 This can avoid the need to communicate the list of potential and unsuitable nodes through the apiserver:

 ```
-# to be decided: extend existing versions (like pkg/scheduler/apis/config/v1beta2)
-# or add a new alpha version?
 type Extender struct {
 ...
        // ManagedResourceDrivers is a list of resource driver names that are managed